Anchor

 Logic

-In the logic we then start by transfering the tokens from the taker_ata_b to the maker_ata_b; we then move onto transferring the tokens from the vault to the taker_ata_a before closing the now empty vault like this:
+In the logic we then start by transferring the tokens from the taker_ata_b to the maker_ata_b; we then move onto transferring the tokens from the vault to the taker_ata_a before closing the now empty vault like this:

 rust